Skip to main content

 • filter_title: "^Chrome$" will NOT match, as that regex matches only an app with the title equal to Chrome.

-• filter_title: "^Google Chrome$" will match, as the string Google Chrome matches exactly the regex Google Chrome.
+• filter_title: "^Google Chrome$" will match, as the string Google Chrome exactly matches the regex Google Chrome.

 Finding the right filters